deb599/RAG-using-Supabase-and-Chatbot/README.md

 1. Import the workflow JSON into n8n.
 2. Add your credentials:
    * **Google Drive OAuth2**
    * **Supabase API**
    * **OpenAI API Key**
    * **Postgres DB connection**
-3. Run the workflow manually to ingest documents.
+3. Run the workflow manually to ingest documents into the RAG repository.
 4. Trigger the **Chat Node** to interact with your RAG Agent.

 ---